-Plagiarism and Academic Integrity
+On Plagiarism and Academic Integrity:

-A student has an obligation to exhibit honesty and high ethical standards in carrying out academic assignments.
+A student has the obligation to exhibit honesty and high ethical standards in carrying out academic assignments.
 Submitting the work of another person in a manner that represents the work as one's own (even if it's only a few lines or an idea or a portion of a paper) constitutes plagiarism and can result in failing the assignment, failing the class, suspension from school, or even expulsion.
-Refer to the Answers Student Handbook for Brookdale's Academic Integrity Code, Student Conduct Code and Student Grade Appeal Process.
+Note: Refer to Answers Student Handbook for Brookdale's Academic Integrity Code, Student Conduct Code and Student Grade Appeal Process.